Sacroiliac Joint Injection

 Some pain in the lower back, buttock, or hip may come from these sacroiliac joints.

-A sacroiliac joint injection is a good way to find out whether your pain is from a
+A sacroiliac joint injection is a good way to find out if your pain is from a problem

-problem in the sacroiliac joint.
-The procedure can also help to treat pain from that
+in the sacroiliac joint.
+The procedure can also help to treat pain from that area.

-For this procedure, your healthcare provider injects numbing medicine (local anesthetic)
+For this procedure, your provider injects numbing medicine (local anesthetic) into

-into the joint.
-He or she may use X-rays (fluoroscopy) to show where to place the
+the joint.
+They may use X-rays (fluoroscopy) to show where to place the needle.
+They

-needle.
-He or she may also use a small amount of X-ray contrast dye.
-It can help make
+may also use a small amount of X-ray contrast dye.
+It can help make sure the needle

-sure the needle is in the right place so that the medicine goes directly into the
+is in the right place so that the medicine goes directly into the joint.

 the sacroiliac joint.
 It decreases inflammation in the joint.